 A funeral service follows the viewing/visitation and is held at a funeral home, church, or other event space.
 Traditional funerals usually include elements such as prayers, eulogies, readings, and music.
 Afterwards, the body is transported by procession to the cemetery/burial location and interred in the grave.
 There may also be a funeral reception or repast for family and friends of the deceased to come together after the burial.

-A direct burial happens when the deceased is buried shortly after death without any funeral service or other formal ceremony.
+A direct burial, sometimes called an affordable burial or immediate burial, happens when the deceased is buried shortly after death without any funeral service or other formal ceremony.
 The funeral home obtains the death certificate and required permits, prepares the body, and arranges transportation to the cemetery for burial.

 Direct burial tends to be an affordable funeral option as embalming of the body isn’t necessary and a simple box can be used for burial instead of an expensive casket.
 The lack of ceremonial services also cuts down on overall funeral costs, but the cost of the cemetery plot should be taken into account when figuring total expenses.
 Cemetery grave plots can be pricey depending on the location.

-A graveside service (also known as committal service) occurs when the funeral service takes place at the cemetery or burial site.
+A graveside service (also known as committal service) can be held for individuals that are either buried or cremated and occurs when the funeral service takes place at the cemetery or burial site.
 Funeral attendees gather at the gravesite for a ceremony led by a chosen officiant and as with traditional funeral services, there may be eulogy readings, prayers, and music (although a graveside service tends to be a shorter affair).